EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Experiments

 \paragraph{Stage-1.} In this stage, we only train the parameters of the vision projector $p(\cdot)$ for vision-language pre-alignment with the LCS-558K dataset~\citep{liu2023llava}, with the high-resolution image-slicing strategy~\citep{liu2024llavanext} adopted.

 \paragraph{Stage-2.} We assemble a unified dataset with 7.4M samples for both the image-text and speech-text alignment, as summarized in Fig.~\ref{fig:pt_data}.
-Specifically, we utilize pre-training datasets from ShareGPT4V \citep{chen2023sharegpt4v}, ALLaVA~\citep{chen2024allava} (both the original English version and the Chinese version translated on our own), and ShareGPT-4o~\citep{sharegpt4o} for general perception, while for the OCR capabilities, we leverage SynthDog~\citep{kim2022donut}, MMC-Alignment~\citep{liu2023mmc}, K12 Printing, and UReader Text Reading subset~\citep{ye2023ureader}.
-Moreover, we use the 2,000 hours of ASR and TTS data from LibriSpeech~\citep{Librispeech} and AISHELL-2~\citep{aishell2} for speech-text alignment, and to preserve the language capabilities of LLMs, we further incorporate the text-only data from Magpie Pro~\citep{xu2024magpie}.
+Specifically, we utilize pre-training datasets from ShareGPT4V \citep{chen2023sharegpt4v}, ALLaVA~\citep{chen2024allava} (both the original English version and the Chinese version translated on our own), and ShareGPT-4o~\citep{sharegpt4o} for general perception, while for the OCR capabilities, we leverage SynthDog~\citep{kim2022donut}, MMC-Alignment~\citep{liu2023mmc}, K12 Printing, and the UReader Text Reading subset~\citep{ye2023ureader}.
+Moreover, we adopt the 2,000 hours of ASR and TTS data from LibriSpeech~\citep{Librispeech} and AISHELL-2 \citep{aishell2} for speech-text alignment, and to preserve the language capabilities of LLMs, we further incorporate the text-only data from Magpie Pro~\citep{xu2024magpie}.
+Check more details in Fig.~\ref{fig:pt_data}.